15 Benefits Of Inpatient Rehab

 What Is Inpatient Rehab?

-Inpatient rehab, also referred to as residential treatment, provides the highest level of rehab services for patients diagnosed with alcohol or other drug addiction.
+Inpatient rehab, also referred to as residential treatment, provides the highest rehab services for patients diagnosed with alcohol or other drug addiction.
 Typically, inpatient drug rehab programs include medical detox and integrated mental health services.

 Inpatient rehab for substance abuse begins with our clinicians getting a good understanding of your specific situation.
 Our treatment team will evaluate your medical health, mental health, and chemical use history to design an individualized drug and alcohol rehab plan for you.
 With your permission, our rehab staff may also talk with your family members and consult with professionals you might already be working with to address your needs and challenges.

 Because addiction is a disease that affects your body, mind, and spirit, we bring a multidisciplinary team together to provide you with a holistic healing plan.
 Your licensed team members for residential treatment may include:

 - Licensed marriage and family therapists

 - Financial advocates

 - How Long Does Inpatient Rehab Take